harrywenjie/Wan2GP/docs/CLI.md

 - `--image-guide PATH` – conditioning image.
 - `--audio-guide PATH`, `--audio-guide2 PATH` – audio conditioning tracks.
 - `--audio-source PATH` – original audio to preserve or remix.
+- `--settings-file PATH` – preload defaults from a saved Wan2GP settings JSON or media file with embedded metadata.
+The CLI merges these values before applying explicit flags and requires the file to target the active `--model-type`.

 ### Output Control
 - `--output-dir PATH` – directory where rendered assets are written.
 When omitted the generator uses the configured default (`save_path` inside `wgp.py`).